ethanblake4/dart_eval/docs/typed-arm64-optimization.md

 The public API and existing suite now use the typed backend exclusively.
 Validation: 416 passes, 263 failures in unfinished compiler/runtime features,
 six skips, zero analyzer errors.
 Export binding, codec and host identity tests pass.
-See [the migration baseline](typed-migration-failures.md) for failed names and their first reported errors.
+The failure baseline at this checkpoint is available in Git history.
 No speedup is claimed from these code counts.

 ## External bridge checkpoint